Near Forsyth in Monroe County, Georgia — The American South (South Atlantic)

 Location.
 33° 7.472′ N, 83° 56.633′ W. Marker is near Forsyth, Georgia, in Monroe County.
 Marker is on Georgia Route 42 0.4 miles south of Old Indian Springs Road, on the left when traveling northTouch for map.
 Marker is in this post office area: Forsyth GA 31029, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Forsyth (approx. 6.2 miles away); Bessie Tift College (approx. 6.2 miles away); Tift College (approx. 6.2 miles away); Monroe County (approx. 6.2 miles away); Where Uncle Remus Came of Age (approx. 6.2 miles away); Georgia Militia at Forsyth (approx. 6.3 miles away); Confederate Hospital Camp (approx. 6.4 miles away); Confederate Dead and Hospitals (approx. 6½ miles away).
 Touch for a list and map of all markers in Forsyth.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on January 28, 2010, by David Seibert of Sandy Springs, Georgia.
-This page has been viewed 1,220 times since then and 33 times this year.
+It was originally submitted on January 28, 2010, by David Seibert of Sandy Springs, Georgia.
+This page has been viewed 1,285 times since then and 48 times this year.
 Photos: 1, 2, 3. submitted on January 28, 2010, by David Seibert of Sandy Springs, Georgia. • Craig Swain was the editor who published this page.